AmyVS/tripix/README.md

 #Tripix

 This is a project using Ruby on Rails, HTML5, CSS3 and Capybara testing.
-It's a simple photo journal app where a user can log in, add new adventures, and upload pictures to their adventures.
+It's a simple photo journal app where a user can log in, add new adventures, and upload pictures.

 Check out Tripix on Heroku:
 http://tripix.herokuapp.com/